-Jim Johnson is the President and Founder of BikeTours.com.
-He toured Apulia and Basilicata (Italy) in 2011 and details below how cycle tourists who visit the area are in for a treat!
+BikeTours.com President and Founder Jim Johnson toured Apulia and Basilicata in Italy in 2011.
+He details below how cyclists who visit the area are in for a treat!

 “I was impressed on all levels.”

 The routes were well-selected for scenery with low (or no) traffic and generally easy to follow (other than some quickly corrected wrong turns in a couple cities).
 It had its share of rolling hills but nothing especially long and steep, and your route should generally be a tad flatter than mine.

 Accommodations and scenery